theresaweb/mobile-flashcards/Readme.md

 Considerations
 _____
 * Notes
- * Developed only for Android as I don't have reliable iOs testing emulator or device
+ * Developed only for Android only as I don't have reliable iOs testing emulator or device
  * splash screen created using https://github.com/bamlab/generator-rn-toolbox/tree/master/generators/assets
  * TODO: add validation to forms to require all fields
  * TODO: add a fireworks animation if user gets all correct
+ * TODO: Better animation on clicking deck
+ * TODO: Add custom fonts

 Method
 * Planning